Wednesday Night Don-O-Mite (EP43) 07/22/2020

 Hosted by Don Tony

-Quick synopsis: Full AEW and NXT (7/22) reviews (Match results below)… Eddie Kingston accepts Cody’s TNT Title challenge… Sammy Guevara returns to AEW TV… Tonight’s Giveaway: Chris Jericho + Lucha Brothers Triple Signed Pic!… Keith Lee relinquishes North American Championship… AEW announces Womens Tag Team Cup Tournament… Modus Operandi: Coming this Friday (on Don Tony Show) DT compares Joey Ryan’s modus operandi to Ron Jeremy; from the #SpeakingOut accusations of sexual abuse right down to their denials… Is Deonna Purrazzo Impact Wrestling’s new Tessa Blanchard?… ESPN calls Orange Cassidy wrestling’s breakout star of 2020… RIP Tom ‘Z-Barr’ Hirshman (38)… Impact Wrestling adds: Gallows and Anderson, ECIII, Eric Young, Heath Miller (Slater) and Brian (Curt Hawkins).
+Quick synopsis: Full AEW and NXT (7/22) reviews (Match results below)… Eddie Kingston accepts Cody’s TNT Title challenge… Sammy Guevara returns to AEW TV… DT compares Karrion Kross to a carrot… Tonight’s Giveaway: Chris Jericho + Lucha Brothers Triple Signed Pic!… Keith Lee relinquishes North American Championship… AEW announces Womens Tag Team Cup Tournament… Modus Operandi: Coming this Friday (on Don Tony Show) DT compares Joey Ryan’s modus operandi to Ron Jeremy; from the #SpeakingOut accusations of sexual abuse right down to their denials… Is Deonna Purrazzo Impact Wrestling’s new Tessa Blanchard?… ESPN calls Orange Cassidy wrestling’s breakout star of 2020… RIP Tom ‘Z-Barr’ Hirshman (38)… Impact Wrestling adds: Gallows and Anderson, ECIII, Eric Young, Heath Miller (Slater) and Brian (Curt Hawkins).
 More additions soon?… Ricky Starks joins Team Taz… Impact touts success of Slammiversary and social media (and should)… Billy Corgan dispels a rumor that NWA was shutting down… Chris Jericho Cruise postponed until October 2021… Plus live chat, your Super Chat questions and much more.

 CLICK HERE to WATCH the VIDEO 07/22/2020 YOUTUBE Episode 43